HSF/hsf.github.io/organization/_posts/2018/2018-11-07-softwareforum.md

         of DNNs.
 -   How easy is it for people to understand JaggedArray operations?
     -   Explicit is clear, implicit might be less so.
-    -   This is part of of the experiment.
+    -   This is part of the experiment.
         -   Selectors can help disambiguate a lot, to help understand masking.
 -   Exploring the right solutions for expressing analysis is a very